rohitpaul1998/Disease-Diagnosis-and-Medic-Recommendation-System/Assignment_3_DMDD_Data_Sherpas/Readme.md

   -  Hospitals
   -  Disease Categories
 4. Please refer to the SQL Scripts folder for the physical model.

+**Audit Data/Data Visualization:**

-5. As part of Data Auditing, that data that is collected is Visualized using Seaborn library showing the statistics of data collected  -- shown in "Visualization Scripts.ipynb" file.
+1. As part of Data Auditing, that data that is collected is Visualized using Seaborn library showing the statistics of data collected  -- shown in "Visualization Scripts.ipynb" file.